-Standard Standard Description 1.3C.12prof.Re8 a.
-Explain and support interpretations of the expressive intent and meaning of musical works, citing as evidence the treatment of the elements of music, contexts, the setting of the text (when appropriate), and personal research.
+Standard Standard Description 1.3C.12adv.Re8 a.
+Justify interpretations of the expressive intent and meaning of musical works by comparing and synthesizing varied researched sources, including reference to other art forms.

 Anchor Standards 9: Applying criteria to evaluate products.